-Following its loss to Kenya during qualifying for the 2006 Africa Cup of Nations, Tanzania waited nearly three years before another continental qualifier.
+Following its loss to Kenya during the 2006 Africa Cup of Nations qualifiers, Tanzania waited nearly three years before another continental qualifier.
 Before then, Tanzania hired Marcio Maximo as its manager.
 Having groomed stars like Ronaldo and Ronaldinho at Brazil's youth level, Maximo last managed a team while at Scottish club Livingston.

 After winning its first two matches under Maximo, Tanzania pulled off one of its most notable victories on Sept.
 2, 2006.
 Tanzania commenced its qualification phase for the 2008 Africa Cup of Nations.
 The 2-1 win over Burkina Faso was Tanzania's first qualifying victory at its national stadium since defeating Ethiopia 2-0 on July 15, 1995.
 A scoreless draw in Maputo, Mozambique had Tanzania atop its group after two games ahead of an away match in Senegal.

 There, Tanzania suffered a crushing 4-0 defeat with Senegal's Mamadou Niang recording a hat trick.
 Though it recorded another victory against Burkina Faso in its penultimate qualifier in Ouagadougou, Tanzania missed out on the 2008 Africa Cup of Nations following a 1-0 home loss to Mozambique.
-Tanzania struggled early in qualifying for the 2010 Africa Cup of Nations (doubled with qualifying for the 2010 FIFA World Cup).
-After only four games, Tanzania had two points, with a 2-1 loss in Yaounde, Cameroon consigning Tanzania to another elimination.
-However, despite this, Tanzania did finish winning its final two games, with the latter being a 3-1 victory at home to the Cape Verde Islands to knock out its opponents from contention as well.
+Tanzania struggled early in qualifying for the 2010 Africa Cup of Nations (doubled with the 2010 FIFA World Cup qualifiers), and a 2-1 loss in Yaounde, Cameroon, confirmed Tanzania's elimination with two games remaining.
+Tanzania did finish winning its final two games, with the latter being a 3-1 victory at home to the Cape Verde Islands to knock out its opponents from contention as well.